 I leave space in my diaper bag for one or two larger items but I don’t want to be weighed down.
 (For a full list of what’s in my carry-on bag, click here.)
 The main criteria for selecting a toy or activity for a plane is the size of the item and the average length of time it will keep my toddlers occupied.
 This will be different for each toddler, so you will need to pick which ones you think will be best for your little one.

 Planning for an upcoming flight with a toddler can be stressful.
 Go prepared with space-saving plane toys for toddlers.
 Here are some of the best plane toys for toddlers, pick a few to pack and have a great flight!

 Dollar store toys

-If its new, it’s interesting.
-If you are lucky enough to have a dollar store nearby buy a few new, small toys and surprise your toddler on the flight.
+If it’s new, it’s interesting.
+If you are lucky enough to have a dollar store nearby buy a new, small toy or two and surprise your toddler on the flight.